qwefgh90/ng-terminal/README.md

     //...
 ```

-Just add `<ng-terminal>` to your `app.component.html`.
-And when the application starts, you can see the web terminal to do nothing.
+And put `<ng-terminal>` into a source code of **Component**.
+Now a web terminal appears where you code it.
+The terminal will do nothing first.
+So, you should define how to operate.

 ```html
   <ng-terminal #term></ng-terminal>
 ```

-Now you can print or do something on the terminal with `NgTerminal` object which has APIs for developers.
+You can print or do something on the terminal with `NgTerminal` object which has some APIs for developers.
-You can get a object by using `@ViewChild` in your component.
-It is very important that an object of `NgTerminalComponent` is populated after `ngAfterViewInit()` is called.
+You can get it by using `@ViewChild` in your component.
+It is important that an object of `NgTerminalComponent` is populated after `ngAfterViewInit()` is called.

+You can print something in a terminal by passing them to the `NgTerminal.write()`  function as an argument **as follows**, as soon as it receives user inputs from the terminal.

 ```typescript
 //...